vishalviro/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Install the dependencies and external libraries at the beginning of the Lambda function.
 - [ ] Create a Lambda deployment package that includes the external libraries.
 - [ ] Copy the external libraries to Amazon S3, and reference the external libraries to the S3 location.
-- [ ] Install the external libraries in Lambda Layer to be available to all Lambda functions.
+- [x] Install the external libraries in Lambda Layer to be available to all Lambda functions.

 **[⬆ Back to Top](#table-of-contents)**

 ### During non-peak hours, a Developer wants to minimize the execution time of a full Amazon DynamoDB table scan without affecting normal workloads.
 The workloads average half of the strongly consistent read capacity units during non-peak hours.
 How would the Developer optimize this scan?

-- [ ] Use parallel scans while limiting the rate.
+- [x] Use parallel scans while limiting the rate.This approach speeds up the scan by leveraging parallelism but controls the read rate to avoid capacity exhaustion and impact on normal workloads.
 - [ ] Use sequential scans.
 - [ ] Increase read capacity units during the scan operation.
 - [ ] Change consistency to eventually consistent during the scan operation.